-๐Ÿ‡ธ๐Ÿ‡ฑ Sierra Leone visa for Australia citizens
+๐Ÿ‡ธ๐Ÿ‡ฑ Sierra Leone visa for Australians

 Australia passport holders must apply for a visa at a Sierra Leone consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.